bigskysoftware/htmx/www/essays/hypermedia-driven-applications.md

 * All communication with the server is still managed via HTTP requests with hypermedia (HTML) responses
 * Scripting is used mainly to enhance the *front-end experience* of the application

-Scripting augments the existing hypermedia (HTML) but do not *supersede* it or subvert the fundamental REST-ful architecture of the HDA.
+Scripting augments the existing hypermedia (HTML) but does not *supersede* it or subvert the fundamental REST-ful architecture of the HDA.

 ## HDA-style libraries